T of C

 Gu Yuan 1

-Gu Yuan was published the middle years of the Southern Song dynasty (1127 - 1280) together with several other songs not for qin.
-It is thus the earliest publication of a qin melody to survive in China.
-There is one qin melody preserved in an earlier manuscript, You Lan, but You Lan was preserved in Japan, not China.3
+Gu Yuan is included in Songs of the Whitestone Daoist, a work written and apparently published in the middle years of the Southern Song dynasty (1127 - 1280), where it appears together with several other songs not for qin.
+It is thus the earliest publication of a qin melody to survive in China.4 There is one qin melody preserved in an earlier manuscript, You Lan, but You Lan was preserved in Japan, not China.5

-Gu Yuan has also been transcribed by Rulan Chao Pian and Lawrence Picken.
-Professor Pian's transcription yields some strange notes because she did not realize that in indicating finger position the tablature instruction "8 9" does not mean "8.9", as at present, put "somewhere between 8 and 9" (see under Tuning a Qin), in this case 8.5.
-Picken's original review of Pian's book does not mention this error, but his own later transcription corrects it.
+Gu Yuan has also been transcribed by Rulan Chao Pian and Lawrence Picken (references).
+Professor Pian's transcription yields some strange notes because she did not realize that the method of indicating finger positions prior to the Qing dynasty was different from that used today (more under Tuning a Qin); as a result some of her comments on the modality of the melody are incorrect.10 Picken's original review of Pian's book does not mention these errors, but his own later transcription is correct on this point.

-In Jiang's tablature the first string is not indicated, as at present, by the number "1", but by the character for "big".
-These two characters are quite similar in appearance.
-Several notes in my transcription are different from those in Pian and Picken because in several places I have changed "6" to "1".
+In Jiang's tablature the first string is not indicated, as at present, by the character representing the number "1", but by the one for "big".
+Since the character for "big" is quite similar in appearance to the character for the number "six" this has led to some further confusion.
+Several notes in my transcription are different from those in Pian and Picken because in several places I have changed "6" to "big", i.e. the first string.
 I also have a different interpretation of the final cluster in section 1.
-In the third section the copyist omitted the first cluster, with the result all the remaining notes are misaligned with the lyrics.
+In the third section the copyist omitted the first cluster, with the result that in some later copies all the remaining notes were misaligned with the lyrics.
 All transcriptions have corrected this.

 The Jin Gu ("Golden Valley") mentioned in the poem is a valley on the northwest side of Luoyang.
 The wealthy Jin dynasty writer Shi Chong (249-300) had a villa there.
-Prominent people would gather here for elegant feasts involving music, art and poetry.
+Prominent people would gather at Jin Gu for elegant feasts (ya ji?) involving music, art and poetry.
 In 300 a certain Sun Xiu accused Shi Chong of political intrigue and he was executed.
-Supposedly Sun Xiu had demanded Shi Chong's wife but Shi Chong refused; after his death the wife committed suicide there.8
+Supposedly Sun Xiu had demanded Shi Chong's wife but Shi Chong refused; after his death the wife committed suicide there.11

 Original preface